joakim/entofu/README.md

 A [binary-to-text encoding](https://en.wikipedia.org/wiki/Binary-to-text_encoding) that encodes binary data as unassigned Unicode code points, also known as [tofu][tofu].

 Entofu stuffs binary data into 262,144 tofus of Unicode planes 8 to 11 – the empty planes in the middle of [the vast Unicode codespace][unicode-map].
-It lets you embed binary data _inside_ valid Unicode text, making tofu omelette without breaking any eggs so to speak. [^1]
+It lets you embed binary data inside valid Unicode text, making tofu omelette without breaking any eggs so to speak. [^1]

 Alternatively, it's a Base262144 encoding that uses almost half of Unicode as its alphabet. [^2]

-It is less [efficient](#efficiency) but much shorter in length than common encodings like Base32, Base64 and Base85.
+It is less [efficient](#efficiency) but much shorter (and better looking) than common encodings like Base32, Base64 and Base85.

 | Bits | Output                        | Length | Size in UTF-8      |
 | ---- | ----------------------------- | ------ | ------------------ |